Should You Visit Avignon? Here Are 10 Beautiful Reasons

 Church in Moustiers Sainte Marie

-The first destination in the list of the best day trips from Avignon is another walled town called Aigues Mortes.
-This town is likewise known for its medieval walls and is located in the Camargue region.
+First on the list of the best day trips from Avignon is the walled town of Aigues Mortes.

 Aigues-Mortes, France